-Health and dental care lacking in conflict-stricken Nicaragua
+Health and Life in Nicaragua

 Dental disease is also prevalent in Nicaragua, especially among children.
 Our partner, Acción Médica Cristiana (AMC), conducted a survey and found that of 570 children living in Matagalpa, only one child had ever visited a dentist, and 458 of the children had cavities—averaging 4.5 cavities per child.

-- Emergency medical care to survivors of Hurricane Mitch.
+- emergency medical care to survivors of Hurricane Mitch

-- Dental care for impoverished families and training for dental health promoters.
+- dental care for impoverished families and training for dental health promoters

-- OB/GYN and midwifery training to enhance the skills of local midwives.
+- OB/GYN and midwifery training to enhance the skills of local midwives

-- Medical services for people without access to care.
+- medical services for people without access to care

-Our partner in Nicaragua
+MTI partner in Nicaragua

-Acción Médica Cristiana is a Christian grassroots Nicaraguan organization that was founded by a group of socially minded university students in 1984.
+Acción Médica Cristiana (AMC) is a Christian grassroots Nicaraguan organization that was founded by a group of socially minded university students in 1984.
 The organization implements community health and development programs in poor communities in Nicaragua, with an emphasis on women, children and adolescents.
 The focus of the organization is on preventive and holistic health interventions.

 Please donate or volunteer to help save lives in Nicaragua.